MimiCheng/kaggle-protein-image-classification/README.md

 ## Note

 During training I used many manual steps.

-For example, I stop the training when the model started to overfit and reduce the learning rate to train more.
+- I stopped the training when the model started to overfit and reduce the learning rate to train more.

-I used checkpoint the save the best weight and use it as an initialize weight for the next training.
+- I used checkpoint the save the best weight and use it as an initialize weight for the next training.

+- I hand-picked different training and validation set without using cross-validation for training the model.

 ## Files